-FOR M 10-K (Mark 0 One) X ANNUAL REPORT PURSUANT TO SECTION 13 OF 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ended December 31, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition pe Commission Fi e Number: 001-34674 Cali x, Inc. ant as Specified in Its Charter) Delaware 68-0438710 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+(Mark One) X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2016 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1 1934 For the transition period fr .,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Commission File Num Calix, Inc. (Exact Name of Registrant as Specified in Its Charter) Delaware 68-0438710 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
 Employer Identification No.) 1035 N. McDowell Blvd.
-94954 Petaluma, California (Address of Principal Executive Offices) 94954 (Zip Code) Registrant's telephone numbe r, including area code (707) 766-3000 Securities registered pure uant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$0.025 par value The New York Stock Exchange Securities registered pur suant to section 12(g) of the Act: (Tit le of class) (Tit le of class) Indicate by check mark if the registrant is a well-known seasoned issuer, as de Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes: □ No: ⊠ to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preced e such reports), and (2) has been subject to such filing requirements for the past 90 submit j e posted on its corporate Web site, if any, every Interactive Data File required to be er) during the preceding 12 months (or for such shorter period that the registrant was contair of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be attements incorporated by reference in Part III of this Form 10-K or any amendment to this Indicate by check mark whether the registrant is a large accelerated filer, an acge accelerated filer," "accelerated filer" and "smaller reporting company" in R celerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitule 12b-2 of the Exchange Act. ions Large e Accelerated Filer Accelerated Filer \boxtimes Non-a accelerated filer (Do not check if a smaller reporting Compa nny) Smaller Reporting Company Indicate by check mark whether the registrant is a shell company (as defined in n Rule 12b-2 of the Exchange Act).
-Yes: □ No: ⊠ 2015, and by the last business day of the Registrant's most recently completed second fiscal registrant based upon the closing sale price on the New York Stock Exchange on Jun quarter, was approximately \$358 million.
-Shares held by each executive officer, dire on stock have been excluded in that such persons may be deemed to be affiliates.
-This r purposes. ctor

-As of February 18, 2016, the number of shares of the registrant's common stock outstanding was 48,452,157.
+Petaluma, California (Address of Principal Executive Offices) 94954 (Zip Code) Registrant's telephone number, inclu · · · · · · · · · · · · · · · · · · · Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$0.025 par value The New York Stock Exchange Securities registered pursuant to o section 12(g) of the Act: None 5 000 12 (g) 01 tab 12 00 (Title of cl ass) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in n Rule 405 of the Securities Act.
+Yes: □ No: ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 1.
+Indicate by check mark whether the registrant (1) has filed all reports required to be fiding 12 months (or for such shorter period that the registrant was required to file such reference Solution No: □ Indicate by check mark whether the registrant has submitted electronically and posted itted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) durited to submit and post such files).
+Yes: ⊠ No: □ contai Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Reguined, to the best of registrant's knowledge, in definitive proxy or information statement 10-K. □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate rge accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b- lefinitions Larg ge Accelerated Filer Accelerated Filer X Non- -accelerated filer Smaller Reporting Company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes: □ No: ⊠ and by The aggregate market value of the Common Stock held by non-affiliates of the registre, the last business day of the Registrant's most recently completed second fiscal quarter y each other person (if any) who owns more than 10% of the outstanding common stock mination of affiliate status is not necessarily a conclusive determination for other purpo r, was approximately \$278 million.
+Shares held by each executive officer is have been excluded in that such persons may be deemed to be affiliates uses. r, director As of February 16, 2017, the number of shares of the registrant's common stock outst anung was 47,307,17/ .